 Measure tropia (manifest strabismus) with single snapshot—near fixation

-Launch the app and set the mode to snapshot (button at upper right corner).
+Launch the app and set the mode to No Cover (button at upper right corner).

 Select near fixation (button at lower right corner).

 Hold the phone in landscape orientation about 40 cm from the patient at eye level with the rear-camera facing the patient to be measured.